Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsubsection{Multi-patch Pooling}

-We crop 20 sub-patches of $224\times224$ pixels from corner and center of each input image and extracting deep features from \emph{avg\_layer} of retrained GoogLeNet.
-Sets of feature vectors at different locations are aggregated into compact representations via max pooling, mean pooling and hybrid pooling, before implementing retrieval, all features are reduced into a dimension of 32 using PCA.
+We crop 20 sub-patches of $224\times224$ pixels from corner and center of each input image and extract deep features from \emph{avg\_layer} of retrained GoogLeNet.
+Sets of feature vectors extracted from different locations are aggregated into compact representations via max pooling, mean pooling and hybrid pooling.
+All features are reduced into a dimension of 32 using PCA.

-As displayed in Table \ref{table:V}, multi-patch pooling significantly boosts the performance on MAP compared to the second column, which shows retrieval accuracy of single feature vectors drawn from warped full-size images.
-The best results on RS19 and UCM are both acquired by mean pooling, indicating that mean pooling is the most efficient in terms of multi-patch information fusion.
+As displayed in Table \ref{table:V}, multi-patch pooling significantly boosts MAP value compared to the second column, which shows retrieval accuracies of single feature vectors.
+And the best results on RS19 and UCM are both acquired by mean pooling.